 Can you help me with English plz?

-2. What does the word "determine" mean in this case?
+2. What do these words "compelled" and 'devote" mean in this case?